debmalya-techolution/checkout51Assignment/README.md

 I've used Symfony MVC framework to complete the assignment.
 Hosted the JSON in myjson and imported it into the Controller and passed as an argument to the view.
 Also I have implemented the sorting functionality on cashback column.

+# Sorting Approach
+As we have very less data, performed the sorting operation at the Controller.
+In case of large data, I can implement the sorting functionality at the repositories and add offset approach and pagination for better performance.

 Below are the steps to run the project:

 1. Download the project to the desired directory on your computer